zephyrproject-rtos/zephyr/doc/develop/test/twister.rst

      a Test Scenario identifier from the corresponding ``testcase.yaml`` (or ``sample.yaml``) file where the last section signifies the standalone Test Case name, for example: ``debug.coredump.logging_backend``.

+The ``--no-detailed-test-id`` command line option modifies the above rules in this way:

+#.
+A Test Suite name has only ``<Test Scenario identifier>`` component.
+   Its Application Project path can be found in ``twister.json`` report as ``path:`` property.

+#.
+With short Test Suite names in this mode, all corresponding Test Scenario names
+   must be unique for the Twister execution scope.

+#. **Ztest** Test Case names have only Ztest components ``<Ztest suite name>.<Ztest test name>``.
+   Its parent Test Suite name equals to the corresponding Test Scenario identifier.

 The following is an example test configuration with a few options that are